 While tea filters simplify making loose leaf tea, the world of tea filters is anything but simple.
 With dozens of different options out there, from tea ball steepers to infuser baskets, tea strainers, and more (oh my!) it can be difficult to know exactly which type of filter you need.
 In this comprehensive guide, learn all about the different types of tea filters plus how to use them, so you can discover the best tea infuser for you.

-We believe there’s a tea for every mug, and also a mug for every tea.
-We stock a range of styles and prices of mugs, from artisan makers and teaware brands.
-Upgrade your daily cup of tea with a beautiful ceramic, pottery, or stoneware mug.
+Wondering where to buy mugs?
+We stock a range of styles and prices of tea mugs from artisan makers and teaware brands.
+Upgrade your daily cup of tea with a beautiful ceramic, pottery, or stoneware mug!
 And if you're looking for the tools you need to brew your best, we have all of the accessories you need to make your best cup of tea, at home or at the office.
 Find tea supplies, tea kettles (electric and stovetop), infusers, tea spoons, premium disposable tea bags, strainers, and more tools to help you make the most of your tea.
 Savor the perfect cup with the help of these tea accessories.

 WHAT IS A TEA INFUSER?